bkothariufl/cis6930sp24-assignment0/README.md

 #### `test_destroy_temp_file()`
 Verifies the deletion of a temporary PDF file.

+### Assumptions:
+The text extractor logic was developed assuming that no record would have multiple lines.
+Incase of multiple lines, it would be a limition on the scripts part.
+Also, assumed that at max only 2 columns would be blank, this was after going through multiple incident reports published in early 2024.

 ### Additional Notes
 - Some tests are commented out in the `main` function at the end of the script.
 They can be uncommented and run as needed.